CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HGWeb..fetchIdentity"></a>

 ### HGWeb~fetchIdentity(loginInfo, cb) ℗
-Fetches the identiry of the user we have the token of.
+Fetches the identity of the user we have the token of.

 **Kind**: inner method of [<code>HGWeb</code>](#HGWeb)
 **Access**: private